zio/zio-json/README.md

 # Performance

-The following benchmarks are freely available to run on your hardware with `sbt "jmh:run -prof gc"` and can be extended to include more niche libraries.
+The following benchmarks are freely available to run on your hardware with `sbt "zioJsonJVM/jmh:run -prof gc"` and can be extended to include more niche libraries.
 We only compare `zio-json` against Circe and Play as they are the incumbent solutions used by most of the Scala ecosystem.

 `zio-json`, when used in legacy mode (i.e. using a `StringReader`), is typically x2 faster than Circe and x5 faster than Play.
 When used with Loom, `zio-json` has finished its work before the others even begin.
 The following benchmarks are therefore only for legacy mode comparisons.